eBay/llm-rate-keeper/README.md

 ## Step 3: Store Configuration in Redis

-To store the configuration in Redis, create a Redis keyspace and set the `RedisHost` as shown in the configuration file.
+To store the configuration in Redis, create a Redis Key Value store and set the `redisKVStore` as shown in the configuration file.

 ## Step 4: Use Token Limiter in Code